ZachJMoore/smart-kiln-hardware/README.md

 **Automatic**

-smart-kiln-hardware provides a setup script which tries to copy and edit all the necessary files for you.
+smart-kiln-hardware provides a setup script that tries to copy and edit all the necessary files for you.

 ```
     $ sudo npm run setup